pandas-dev/pandas/doc/source/indexing.rst

    df

 All of the ``MultiIndex`` constructors accept a ``names`` argument which stores string names for the levels themselves.
-If no names are provided, some arbitrary ones will be assigned:
+If no names are provided, ``None`` will be assigned:

 .. ipython:: python

-   index.names
+   df.index.names

 This index can back any axis of a pandas object, and the number of **levels** of the index is up to you: